sovity/edc-ce/docs/Frontend/Providing/create-contract-definition.md

 To create a new contract definition click on ```Create Contract Definition```.
 This opens a pop-up window where you can define the contract definition details.

+{% hint style="info" %} Note: At least one policy must always be specified to create a data offer.
+If you want to make your offer available to all participants, you need to define an empty policy or use the predefined "Always True" policy. {% endhint %}

 ![Create contract definition](/docs/images/edc-ui-contract-definition.png)

 - **ID**: Give your contract definition a unique name.